Nikolay-Chechelev/MORtty/ReadMe.txt

 WORK WITH FILES
 With MORtty you can import end export data from/to any file you want.
 To Export the data from data window you should choose Menu->Main->Export.
 The Export window will be opened.
-You shoud type necessary file name and press OK Button.
+You should type necessary file name and press OK Button.
 You also can type Signature (Header) and End of file if necessary.
 If you will set ONLY DATA checkbox, MORtty will import only data (without time and 'READ >> ')